ferrara94/Univeristy_WebServices/README.md

 #### > execution RestServices

 To view the results of web services, I used Postman.
+**RequestsMappingUniversity.postman_collection** is a collection of RequestMapping in postman which you can use direclty to test the services.

 - [ ] **Add the Student by calling the Rest Service through Postman**